 "Locational: The industrial land in New Minas is located in the northern portion of the Village.
 In contrast, the Trans Canada Highway (Highway 101) runs along the southern boundary of the built-up area of New Minas.
 Thus, access between the Village's industrial areas and the highway requires passing through the builtup commercial area, potentially including traversing Commercial Street and usually requiring passing residential areas.
-We note, too, that Commercial Street, the main thoroughfare in New Minas, and the centre of the retail hub of the Valley, at times suffers from heavy traffic congestion, further exacerbating the issues of accessibility to the industrial areas from either the Trans Canada Highway or Commercial Street.
+We note, too, that Commercial Street, the main thoroughfare in New Minas, and the centre of the retail hub of the Valley, at times suffers from heavy traffic congestion, further exacerbating the issues of accessibility to the industrial lands of the Village.
+There is no visibility to the industrial areas from either the Trans Canada Highway or Commercial Street.
 Thus, from the perspective of the aforementioned demand attributes for industrial land, that of New Minas is poorly located, given it has neither ease of access nor visibility/ exposure."